doublerobotics/d3-sdk/docs/API.md

   "key": "STANDBY_URL",
   "value": "https://d3.doublerobotics.com"
 }```
+  - These values override the localConfiguration values.
+See possible values in Monitor > System > Local Configuration.
+You probably don't want to change any of them, except for the `STANDBY_URL`.
+  - The values saved to disk in `/etc/d3/startup.json`.
+Restart service is required(`system.restartService`) for new values to take effect.
-  - Restart service is required (system.restartService).
-To delete key, send value null or don't include value at all.
+  - To delete key, send value null or don't include value at all.

 ### base
 - base.kickstand.deploy